mattaq31/GelGenie/README.md

 - Watch the video HERE!! for a quick overview of the extension's features.
 - For a more comprehensive overview, read the docs [here](/qupath-gelgenie/README.md).

-##  GelGenie's Python Environment and Training New Models
+##  GelGenie's Python Environment and Training New Models (for developers)

-Get more info here: [Python Quick Start](./python-gelgenie/README.md).
+Full documentation, Python installation instructions and more details are provided here [Python Quick Start](./python-gelgenie/README.md).
+##  Acessing Pre-Trained Models (for developers)

+All pre-trained models are available on HuggingFace.
+The main registry can be found at the link [here](https://huggingface.co/datasets/mattaq/GelGenie-Model-Zoo/blob/main/registry.json).
+The QuPath GelGenie extension directly downloads the models from HuggingFace too.

 ## Accessing Labelled Gel Datasets

 All data can be downloaded in the original format used for training, validation and testing from our Zenodo upload with DOI [10.5281/zenodo.13218469](https://doi.org/10.5281/zenodo.13218469).